Pepsi® Pays Tribute To The Buffalo Bills' Most Unapologetic Football Fans and Their Renowned Game Day Rituals

 BUFFALO, N.Y., Oct.
 28, 2021 /PRNewswire/ -- For the Buffalo Bills' most loyal superfans, supporting the home team is more than a hobby, it's a lifestyle.
 Ahead of the Bills' highly-anticipated rivalry match-up against Miami on Sunday, Pepsi is shining a spotlight on some of the team's tried and true fans – the ones who haven't missed a home game, who prep for gameday days in advance, and have their own rituals and superstitions to support their team, win or lose.

 To launch, Pepsi is releasing superfan content as part of its "Made for Bills Watching" platform, celebrating some of Buffalo's avid football fans as they embrace the unique rituals they're best known for.
-Pepsi is also bringing one superfan's ritual to life for the 716 Buffalo area code, giving away 7,160 free "Good Luck Pepsi" Zero Sugars.
+Pepsi is also bringing one superfan's ritual to life in celebration of 716 Buffalo area code, giving away 7,160 free "Good Luck Pepsi" Zero Sugars.
 Fans can check out buffalobills.com/goodluckpepsi to watch the full fan video and get more details on scoring a free 20oz bottle of Pepsi Zero Sugar.

 "Pepsi is no stranger to highlighting the game's most unapologetic football fans, of which Bills Mafia has some of most recognizable," said Fred Ghamyan, Sr. Manager of Marketing, PepsiCo Beverages North America, North Division.
 "That's why we wanted to put Buffalo fans front and center for this campaign and spotlight their energy, passion, and love for the game, while providing access to free Pepsi Zero Sugar to celebrate."